raymasaki/banger_gallery/README.md

 - Stretch:
   - Clusters are organized by minimal to complex (i.e. minimal yellow to complex yellow)

-## Tooltip
-- User can hover over the cover to get a tooltip with:
-  - Artist
-  - Title
-  - City, State
-  - Number of downloads

 ## Detail Page
 - User can click on a single cover to access an overlay of the mixtape detail page with:
   - Material transition grow of artwork thumb to overlay